-Charges 12-Volt Gel Battery in Extreme Temperature Environment
+Maintains 12-Volt Gel Battery in Extreme Temperature Environment

 This article describes a power supply built for a remotely-located outdoor project requiring 12 volts DC at a few milliamps continuously and about 110 mA intermittently.
-A 12-volt 3.5 Ah gel (lead-acid) battery was available, more than adequate for powering the remote system, but I needed a way to keep it charged.
+A 12-volt 3.5 Ah gel (sealed lead-acid) battery was available, more than adequate for powering the remote system, but I needed a way to keep it charged.
 As it happened I had also on hand a 5-watt "12-volt" photovoltaic charging panel.
 At 200-300 mA output current when the sun is shining, the solar panel was overkill, but it was acquired at no cost, so the price was right.
 It was an obvious choice.

 Basic Constant-Voltage Charger-Regulator Circuit

 *The value of R1, in parallel with the 2610-ohm resistor, determines the regulator's uncompensated charging voltage.
 This voltage is set to a reference based on the sensor type used in the temperature compensator circuit (Figure 2 below).
-Use the calculated value from Table 1, or determine the value experimentally by following the steps in Table 2 (better).
+Use the calculated value from Table 1, or determine the value experimentally by following the steps in Table 2.